Barcelona Water Park Options to Cool Down Summer 2023

 - Free bus shuttle from Barcelona with ticket purchase.

-For those bent on driving: the address of Illa Fantasia is Finca Mas Brassó in the town of Vilassar de Dalt.
-It’s about 25 kilometers to the northeast of Barcelona.
+The park is located in the town of Vilassar de Dalt, about 25 kilometres northeast of Barcelona.

-There is a free shuttle to the water park departing from various points in Barcelona.
+However, there is a free shuttle to the water park departing from various points in Barcelona.
+So the park is easily accessible from the city centre – unlike most other options on our list.

 These shuttles run once a day at 10:00 am in June and September (return at 5:30 pm) and twice a day at 9:00 am and 11:00 am in July and August (return at 4:30 pm and 6:30 pm).